What is the search committee charge, and why is it important?

 From whom should the committee hear to inform their search?
 For example, will there be listening sessions or discussions with the faculty, staff, postdocs, trainees, etc. of the hiring unit?

-What are the expectations for outreach to create a broad pool of qualified and diverse applicants?
+What are the expectations for outreach to create a broad pool of qualified applicants who can advance the mission of UW SoM?

 At what point will the search committee’s work conclude and transition to the hiring authority?
 Is the search committee expected to provide a ranked or unranked list of top applicants at that time?